Fatty Liver: Possible Side Effect of Methotrexate

-My rheumatologist was encouraging and urged me to continue losing weight.
-Then she briefly mentioned that it would help avoid developing fatty liver.
-Apparently methotrexate can increase the risk of developing fatty liver in addition to being obese.
+As we continued to talk — my rheumie and me — I mentioned that my weight loss was getting back on track after holiday indulgence.
+My rheumatologist encouraged me to continue losing weight and mentioned that it would help me avoid developing fatty liver.
+Apparently, in addition to being obese, methotrexate can also increase the risk of developing fatty liver.
 I did not know this.

-So what is fatty liver?
+What is fatty liver?

 Fatty liver (steatosis) is an abnormal accumulation of certain fats (triglycerides) inside liver cells.
 Common causes include alcoholism, certain medication (including methotrexate, especially long-term use), certain hereditary metabolic disorders, and metabolic syndrome, which is a combination of being overweight, insulin resistant (diabetic), and having high triglyceride levels.
 When the condition is not related to alcohol consumption, it is called "non-alcoholic fatty liver disease."